hexojs/hexo-renderer-markdown-it/README.md

 While the options to enable, or disable [Markdown-it] plugins is not yet implemented, most if not all of the options available on the *vanila* parser have been exposed.

+Please only choose one of the following options.

 #### Option 1 - Choose defaults

 You can choose the *CommonMark Strict Mode*, which tells the render to follow the latest [CommonMark] spec.